-6.3 The population of the borough has been steadily declining over the last three decades, with Redcar and Cleveland amongst a small group of local authorities that lost population during the last census period between 2001 and 2011.
-Looking forward, the latest figures from the Office for National Statistics (ONS) sub-national population projections suggest that, based on a continuation of existing trends, the population of the borough would increase to 140, 643 by 2032.
-The figures also project a significant increase in the retired population and decrease in the working age population during this period.

-6.4 The Strategic Housing Market Assessment concluded that the Objectively Assessed Need (OAN) for housing in the borough was an average of 132 dwellings per annum.
+- 6.3 The population of the borough had been steadily declining over the last three decades, with Redcar and Cleveland amongst a small group of local authorities that lost population during the last census period between 2001 and 2011.
+However, figures were published in June 2022, showing the population of Redcar & Cleveland to be 136,500.
+Since the last census in 2011, the population has grown by 1% from 135,177.
+The figures also project a significant increase in the retired population and decrease in the working age population during this period. - 6.4 The Strategic Housing Market Assessment concluded that the Objectively Assessed Need (OAN) for housing in the borough was an average of 132 dwellings per annum.
 This number is based on the CLG 2012-based household projections plus a 10% uplift to reflect a potential past constraint on land supply, primarily due to historical constraints on the availability of viable housing land.
 The net minimum housing requirement in the adopted Local Plan for the 17-year period from 2015/16 to 2031/32 is 3,978 dwellings (which is equivalent to 234 net additional dwellings per annum) and therefore is significantly above the borough's OAN.
-The reason for the higher target is to meet the NPPF requirement to significantly boost the supply of housing in the borough and to grow our population.

-6.5 Housing delivery performance is assessed against the government's annual Housing Delivery Test which covers the previous three financial years; in the case of the 2020 measurement the years are 2017/18, 2018/19 and 2019/20.
-The published results show that in Redcar and Cleveland completions exceeded the requirement by 389%.

-6.6 During the past 6 years, we have delivered new housing at an average rate of 394 dwellings per annum (net).
+The reason for the higher target is to meet the NPPF requirement to significantly boost the supply of housing in the borough and to grow our population. - 6.5 Housing delivery performance is assessed against the government's annual Housing Delivery Test which covers the previous three financial years; in the case of the 2020 measurement the years are 2017/18, 2018/19 and 2019/20.
+The published results show that in Redcar and Cleveland completions exceeded the requirement by 389%. - During the past 6 years, we have delivered new housing at an average rate of 394 dwellings per annum (net).
 The number of new homes completed (gross) decreased to 362 from 384 in 2019/20 and 504 in 2018/19.
 192 of the dwellings completed within the monitoring period were allocated in the Local Plan (2018).